johnzhang320/FrontEndPublickeyEncryption/README.md

-# In frontend, use public key to encrypt Password, BankAccount No., SocialSecurity No.
+# In frontend, use public key to encrypt password, bank account No., social security No.

 ## Description